 If you do decide to grill chicken for this recipe, check out these tips for how to keep chicken from sticking to the grill.
 So helpful!

 And really, anything goes.
 Toss in tofu or steak instead of chicken, and use whatever vegetables you want.
 I find stirring in the feta cheese at the end really adds to the final dish, but if you are lactose-intolerant or eating dairy-free, you’ll still enjoy this meal.

 To begin, you will make the couscous by first toasting it in butter and then simmering it with water or chicken broth until the couscous is tender and the liquid is absorbed.
 While it’s cooking, you will chop up or shred your chicken breasts and chop up your vegetables.
 You can use chicken thighs or drumsticks as well, but chicken breasts are easier to quickly shred or chop.
 Then you’ll make a quick vinaigrette with lemon juice, dijon mustard, and olive oil.
 Toss it all together after your couscous is done, and add in your feta cheese at the end.
 Delicious, healthy, easy, and comes together in less than a half hour.

-What is the difference between regular couscous and Israeli or pearl couscous?
+What is the difference between regular couscous and Israeli couscous?

 Traditional couscous is made of crushed durum wheat semolina that is pre-steamed and dried before being sold in supermarkets here.
 Couscous can then be rehydrated and gently steamed on a stove top, where it is ready to eat in minutes.